ZurixApp/Zurix/README.md

 ## Disclaimer

-This software is provided for educational and demonstration purposes.
+This software is provided as-is.
 Use at your own risk.
 The authors are not responsible for any losses or damages resulting from the use of this software.